Atharva-Waranashiwar-Coding/Atharva-Waranashiwar-Coding/README.md

 - 👋 Hi, I’m @Atharva-Waranashiwar-Coding
 - 👀 I’m interested in innovative software solutions, full-stack web development, and AI-driven projects.
 - 🌱 I’m currently learning Information Systems at Northeastern University, focusing on advanced data management and cloud computing solutions.
-- 💞️ I’m looking to collaborate on projects involving urban mobility, AI-powered applications, and efficient data infrastructures.
+- 💞️ I’m looking to collaborate on projects involving AI-powered applications, and efficient data infrastructures.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/atharva-waranashiwar/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I’ve developed a web platform called 'Recipe Hub' that enables users to discover, share, and save their favorite recipes.